/jira-sdlc integrations

 When Jira uses a non-English language, issue type names are localized (e.g., “Zadanie” for Task in Polish).
 Running --init-templates detects unmapped types and interactively asks which default template to use for each, with suggestions based on the Jira hierarchy level (Epic for top-level types, Task for standard types).

-After interactive setup, template files are created with your locale’s names (e.g., .claude/jira-templates/Zadanie.md) containing the selected template content as a starting point.
+After interactive setup, template files are created with your locale’s names (e.g., .sdlc/jira-templates/Zadanie.md) containing the selected template content as a starting point.
 Edit them to match your team’s conventions.

 ## Summary